 Jesus didn’t give keys to religious experts but to a fisherman who stumbled often.
 These keys represent our authority to proclaim forgiveness, hope, and liberation in Christ’s name.
 When we speak His truth, heaven backs our words.

-You hold keys to someone’s freedom today.
+You hold the keys to someone’s freedom today.

 Who in your circle needs to hear “God sees you” or “You’re forgiven”?
 Don’t assume they know—speak it plainly.
 When was the last time you used your words to unlock hope for someone stuck in darkness?